msdrigg/Roam/docs/src/pages/upcoming-work.md

 # Upcoming Roam Updates

+## Small message improvements

+-   Don't notify or show in app
+    -   Changes to post title
+    -   Blank messages
+    -   Diagnostic uploads

+## Add a simple discord gateway API proxy

+-   When the user has the messages view open, open a websocket connection to this API
+-   Single route `/channel/{channelId}` to poll for messages from a single channel
+    -   Adds the websocket object to the hashmap of channelId -> HashSet<Websocket> on connect
+    -   Deletes the websocket object from the hashmap on disconnect
+    -   When a new message comes in, attempt to send it to all matching websockets
+    -   Maybe do this with long polling instead of websockets to work better with workers?
+-   Migrate cloudflare apns token scheduler to get called via a route from this whenever a new message comes in
+-   Add cloudflare proxy for this

+## Bug Fixes

+-   Fix app widget not working

+## App Clip

 -   AppClip
     -   Add a "getAShareableLinkToThisDevice" button on settings -> device
     -   Autogenerate app clip codes with that shareable link

+## Improve user messaging around info/status management

 -   Update Info/status management to better handle volatile state
     -   On disconnect, select, button click, move to foreground, app opened -> Restart reconnect loop if disconnected
     -   Reconnect loop is to exponentially backoff retrying failing connections (0.5s, double, 10s backoff)
+    -   When connected to the device, always disable the network warnings
+    -   When trying to connect to the device, or trying to power on the device, show spinning information icon instead of gray dot
+    -   When powering on the device and succeeding, show an animation on transition from gray -> spinning -> green
+    -   When powering on the device with WOL and not connecting after 5 seconds, or when powering on the device and immediately failing, show a warning message underneath the wifi one
+        -   “We weren’t able to wake your Roku” (Find out more) (Don’t show again for this device), (X)
+        -   Find out more shows some reasons why
+            -   You aren’t connected to the same network (Show last device network name.
+Ask if the user is connected to this network)
+            -   Your device is in deep sleep (wasn’t powered down recently) and can’t be woken up
+                -   Your device doesn’t support WWOL and is connected to wifi
+                -   Your device doesn’t support WWOL or WOL
+            -   Your network isn’t setup in a way to allow us to send wakeup commands to the device
     -   Reconnect loop = Backing off Exponentially attempt to reconnect to reconnect ECP
         -   Reconnect ECP first
         -   Listen to notify second